 Q31) What is Snowflake Caching?

-Snowflake caching is one of the advanced technique in data management system.
-That means if a new query published, this platform also checked the previous query for effective data driven results.
-In the database system, if any database query is matched, it cached and stored for future predictions & process
+Snowflake caching is one of the advanced techniques in data management systems.
+That means if a new query is published, this platform also checked the previous query for effective data-driven results.
+In the database system, if any database query is matched, it is cached and stored for future predictions & process

 Snowflake Advanced Interview Questions

 Q32) What is default table created in Snowflake?

 Ans.
 The snowflake data warehouse supports creating tables either transient or temporary.
 These kinds of tables are used to store the data that does not to be stored or analyzed for a long period of time.

 Q33) What are the temporary tables in Snowflake Cloud Data Warehouse?